 Intermediate Printmaking classes are media-specific and explore intaglio, relief, lithography, and screen printing in addition to monotype, and papermaking processes in depth with an emphasis on understanding the relationship of technique and concept.

 Advanced Printmaking is a class of rotating topics, which have included in the past, experimental printmaking and a team-taught class combining artist books, photography, printmaking and papermaking.

 All majors are required to take a senior capstone course, which prepares the student to compete in the professional art world.
 This course also acquaints the student with the requirements and procedures for graduate school application and admission.
 All BFA in Art-Studio Art candidates are required to present their work in a group exhibition at the completion of their course work.

-The students are also encouraged to join the Tech Print Club, which is professional/social club that raises money to assist funding for visiting artists and attendance of the students at the Southern Graphics Council Conference each year.
+The students are also encouraged to join the Tech Print Club, which is a professional/social club that raises money to assist funding for visiting artists and attendance of the students at the Southern Graphics Council Conference each year.
 Students can attend the SGC conference where they meet and network with other faculty and students.
 At the conference, the students are also required to participate in the open portfolio session to receive critical commentary from faculty and printmakers around the world.
 Visiting artists are scheduled each semester to deliver lectures and/or conduct workshops and provide student critiques to supplement the instruction of the program.
 Individual and group critiques are an important part of the course.
-In the past artists have included Drive by Press, Buzz Spector, Ed Bernstein, Dennis McNett, Dr. Eric Avery, Sean Starwars, Elvia Perrin, and Melanie Yazzie (who also served as a Beyond Printmaking juror).
+In the past, artists have included Drive by Press, Buzz Spector, Ed Bernstein, Dennis McNett, Dr. Eric Avery, Sean Starwars, Elvia Perrin, and Melanie Yazzie (who also served as a Beyond Printmaking juror).